Last summer we told you about the R22 phase out and with cooling season approaching, Comfortech Service Experts wanted to remind you of your choices.

 You can get recycled R22 now for existing air conditioners that use this particular refrigerant.

-The cost of R22 is increasing because of the decreasing supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and will not be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was manufactured before January 2010, you have a few options:
+If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioner was manufactured before January 2010, you have some options:

 2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
 Understand, though, this is not recommended because it could void your warranty(ies).